aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 ![](images/live-detector.png)

 ## Create the Amazon SageMaker Notebook Instance
-Create the Amazon SageMaker notebook instance and notebooks using the CloudFormation Stack (ALFMDemo) provided in the Initial Setup section.
+Create the Amazon SageMaker notebook instance and notebooks using the CloudFormation Stack (ALFMDemo) provided in the [getting_started, Initial Setup](https://github.com/troiano01/amazon-lookout-for-metrics-samples/tree/l4m2quicksight/getting_started#initial-setup) section.

 ## Create the S3 Bucket and Prepare the Data Using the Amazon SageMaker Notebook
 Create the Amazon S3 Bucket and complete the data preparation using the first notebook (1.PrereqSetupData.ipynb).